If you only fix one thing about your Playwright suite before letting an agent touch it, fix how you locate elements.

 The test wasn’t flaky.
 The locator was coupled to an implementation detail that had no business being part of a test.

-The version the agent should write looks like this:
+The version the agent should write is closer to this:

 await page